Automattic/wp-calypso/packages/wp-checkout/README.md

 A React Hook that will return a two element array where the first element is the current array of line items (matching the `items` prop on `Checkout`), and the second element is the current total (matching the `total` prop).

-### useAllPaymentMethods()

-A React Hook that will return an array of all payment method objects.
-See `usePaymentMethod()`, which returns the active object only.
-Must only be used inside `CheckoutProvider`.

 ### usePaymentMethod()

-A React Hook that will return an object containing all the information about a payment method.
+A React Hook that will return an object containing all the information about the currently selected payment method (or null if none is selected).
 The most relevant property is probably `id`, which is a string identifying whatever payment method was entered in the payment method step.
 Must only be used inside `CheckoutProvider`.

 The object is of the form: